 Students choose their GCSE course options in Year 8.
-To support your child in choosing their options, an options evening will take place in March for all year 8 students.
+To support your child in choosing their options, an Options Evening will take place on Thursday 27th February 2020 6-8pm for year 8 students.

 1 English lesson per week is designated to Forensic Reading.

 EPR – Ethics, Philosophy and Religion

 MFL –Modern Foreign Languages (one of French, German or Spanish)

 Key Stage 4: Years 9, 10 and 11

 Students now begin their GCSE courses.
 Students will study both English Language and English Literature, along with Mathematics, Combined Science (two GCSEs) and Citizenship.
 Students also pick three options from a combination of GCSE and Level 2 vocational courses.
 They will also continue to have one Physical Education lesson per week.
 Students are placed on a Pathway before they choose their options.

 Pathway 1 is a traditional GCSE route where at least one of the options a student selects must be a language, and one must be either History or Geography.

 Pathway 2 allows students to select either History or Geography, plus two further GCSE or vocational subjects.